 While the blues made an early and indelible impression, much of her form and flair comes as a result of her background in flamenco guitar.
 At age 17, Guillen began studying under internationally renowned guitarist Beau Bledsoe, going on to perform in his Manos Rojas School of Flamenco Music and Dance for three years.
 She was immediately drawn to this highly technical, expressive and explorative style of playing, rooted in the folk music traditions of Spain.
 And because of flamenco's various forms of expression — guitar, dance and voice — she gained perspective on the value of participating and creating in an ensemble.
 The technique and control she acquired from the artform has allowed her freedom as a songwriter to create colorful and affecting compositions.
 Her songwriting has undoubtedly been informed by the discipline’s technique.

 After receiving her Bachelor of Arts in Sociology, Guillen co-founded her first original songwriting project, The B’Dinas, in 2009.
 With leanings from funk to prog rock, the members shared writing and lead vocal duties.
 In 2010, she formed blues-rock duo Katy & Go-Go with respected touring drummer Go-Go Ray.
 Shortly after their 2012 release of “When I Get Away,” Guillen shifted her configuration to a trio.
-The songs on this album would become the foundation for Katy Guillen & the Girls, her current and primary songwriting project.
+The songs on this album would become the foundation for Katy Guillen & the Girls.

 The group’s standout appeal — whether in a blues roadhouse or an indie rock venue — is chiefly guided by Guillen’s mesmerizing, emotive guitar style and poignant song arrangements.
 With six years and three full-length albums under their belts, Katy Guillen & the Girls have extensively traveled the United States, performed at the International Montreal Jazz Festival, toured Sweden, and supported acts like The Doobie Brothers, Robin Trower and Heartless Bastards.